stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/13_i18n/index.md

 	$field = new DateField();
 	$field->setLocale('de_AT'); // set Austrian/German locale
 	$field->setConfig('showcalendar', true);
-	$field->setConfig('jslocale', 'de'); // jQuery UI only has a generic German localization
+	$field->setConfig('jslocale', 'de'); // jQuery UI only has a generic German localisation
 	$field->setConfig('dateformat', 'dd.
 MMMM YYYY'); // will be transformed to 'dd.
 MM yy' for jQuery

 ## Translating text

-Adapting a module to make it localizable is easy with SilverStripe.
+Adapting a module to make it localisable is easy with SilverStripe.
 You just need to avoid hardcoding strings that are language-dependent and use a translator function call instead.

 	:::php